ringcentral/ringcentral-java/README.md

 ### Java

 This SDK is tested against [JDK 11](https://adoptopenjdk.net) so we recommend using the same.
+Earlier versions such as Java 8 should work as well, please report issues if you encounter any.

 ### Gradle